nationalarchives/miiify/README.md

 Annotations are organised into containers and can be retrieved in pages to display within IIIF viewers such as [Mirador](https://projectmirador.org/).
 To filter the annotation page to a specific IIIF canvas an additional target parameter can be supplied.
 The examples below use [httpie](https://httpie.io/) with a live demo server which spins down when inactive.

+**Note**: Annotations are returned in lexicographic (alphabetical) order by their annotation ID, ensuring consistent ordering across different storage backends (pack and git).

 Create an annotation container called my-container:
 ```bash
 https miiify.onrender.com/annotations/ < miiify/test/container1.json Slug:my-container